HISPlayer/UnityMacOS-SDK/shaders.md

   <img width = "600" alt="image" src="https://github.com/HISPlayer/UnityMacOS-SDK/assets/47497948/38f6c103-46c1-4854-b3f1-ab96b94b8d0b">
 </p>

-- **Packages/HISPlayer MacOS SDK/HisPlayer/Resources/Materials/** - Here you can find 3 different Unity materials:
+- **Packages/HISPlayerSDK/HisPlayer/Resources/Materials/** - Here you can find 3 different Unity materials:
   - **HISPlayerDefaultMaterial.mat**: It uses the **HISPlayerDefaultShader.shader** and can be used for the HISPlayer RenderMode “Material”.
   - **HISPlayerDefaultMaterialRawImage.mat**: It uses the **HISPlayerDefaultShaderRawImage.shader** and can be used attaching the material to the material attribute of the RawImage component.
   - **HISPlayerDefaultMaterialRenderTexture.mat**: It uses the HISPlayerDefaultShader.shader and the HISPlayerDefaultRenderTexture.renderTexture.